-Accumulating evidence supports endometriosis has characteristics of an allergic disease in which mast cells play an essential role in allergic inflammation (96-101).
-High numbers of activated mast cells are present in endometriosis sites that are strongly positive for corticotropin-releasing hormone and urocortin both of which can activate mast cells (102, 103).
-Concentrations of SCF, which stimulates mast cells, are increased in peritoneal fluid of women with endometriosis (61).
-Invasion and degranulation of mast cells associated with proliferation of interstitial component have been documented in endometriotic lesions from patients with endometriosis (97, 102).
-In addition, a relation between endometriosis and allergy is also supported by the finding that interstitial hyperplasia, which is a major step of infiltration and lesion of mast cells, is significantly inhibited by the administration of a leukotriene (LT) antagonist that has antiallergic action in the rat model (104-107).endometriosis Collectively, endometriosis has the typical characteristics of type I allergy, in which activated mast cells release chemical mediators that include local inflammation like atopic dermatitis and asthma.
+Accumulating evidence supports that endometriosis has characteristics of an allergic disease in which mast cells play an essential role in allergic inflammation (89-94).
+High numbers of activated mast cells are present in endometriosis sites that are strongly positive for corticotropin-releasing hormone and urocortin both of which can activate mast cells (95, 96).
+Concentrations of SCF, which stimulates mast cells, are increased in peritoneal fluid of women with endometriosis (60).
+Invasions of mast cells and degranulation as well as proliferation of interstitial component have been documented in endometriotic lesions from patients with endometriosis (90, 95).
+In addition, a relation between endometriosis and allergy is also supported by the finding that interstitial hyperplasia, which is a major step of infiltration and lesion of mast cells, is significantly inhibited by the administration of a leukotriene (LT) antagonist that has antiallergic action in the rat endometriosis model (97-100).
+Collectively, endometriosis has the typical characteristics of type I allergy.

-Tryptase is a representative serine proteinase released by activated mast cells in endometriotic lesions (96, 102).
+Tryptase is a representative serine proteinase released by activated mast cells in endometriotic lesion (89, 95).
 We demonstrated that PAR2, which is activated by mast cell-derived tryptase, is expressed in endometriotic stromal cells (7).
 This finding indicates possible involvement of tryptase-induced activation of PAR2 in endometriosis.
-PAR2 in endometriotic stromal cells may also be activated by TF-VIIa complex and TF-VIIa-Xa complex in view of the specific feature of the endometriosis, recurrent bleeding and increased TF expression as described earlier.
+PAR2 in endometriotic stromal cells may also be activated by TF-VIIa complex and TF-VIIa-Xa complex in view of the specific feature of the endometriosis, recurrent bleeding.
 Activation of PAR2 induces an increase in IL-6 and IL-8 secretion by endometriotic stromal cells (7).
 IL-8 is suggested to promote the development of endometriosis as described above.
-Multiple lines of evidence indicate that IL-6 is also involved in the progression of the disease (108).
-The expression of IL-6 is increased in both endometriotic tissues and in peritoneal fluid of women with endometriosis (109, 110).
-IL-6 increases aromatase activity, haptoglobin production, and hepatocyte growth factor production in endometriotic cells and/or endometriotic cells (111-114).
-Furthermore, IL-6 directly stimulates the proliferation of endometriotic stromal cells (111).
-These findings indicate that IL-6 stimulates the progression of endometriosis by various mechanisms such as cell proliferation, angiogenesis, and immunomodulation.
-Given the promoting roles of IL-6 and IL-8 in endometriosis, mast cell tryptase, TF-VIIa complex, and TF-VIIa-Xa complex could contribute to the development of the disease by activating PAR2 which in turn increases IL-6 and IL-8 production.
-Viewed in a wider framework, PAR2 appears to translate an allergic response and a coagulating response into an inflammatory response that develops the endometriosis.
+Multiple lines of evidence indicate that IL-6 is also involved in the progression of the disease (101).
+The expression of IL-6 is increased in both endometriotic tissue and in peritoneal fluid of women with endometriosis (102, 103).
+IL-6 increases aromatase activity, haptoglobin production, and hepatocyte growth factor production in endometriotic cells and/or endometriotic cells (104-107).
+Furthermore, IL-6 directly stimulates the proliferation of endometriotic stromal cells (104).
+These findings indicate that IL-6 stimulate the progression of endometriosis by mechanisms such as cell proliferation, various angiogenesis, and immunomodulation.
+Given the promoting roles of IL-6 and IL-8 in endometriosis, mast cell tryptase, TF-VIIa complex, and TF-VIIa-Xa complex could contribute to the development of the disease by activating PAR2 which in turn increase IL-6 and IL-8 production.
+Viewed in a wider framework, PAR2 appears to translate an allergic response and a coagulating response into an inflammatory response that develop the endometriosis.
 Another function of PAR2 is that PAR2 activation stimulates proliferation of endometriotic stromal cells (7).
-This also underscores the importance of PAR2 in the pathogenesis of endometriosis.
+This also underscores the importance of PAR_2 in the pathogenesis of endometriosis.
 Interestingly, inhibitors of ERK1/2, JNK, and p38 MAPK suppress the PAR2 activation-induced proliferation in endometriotic stromal cells (7), which is similar to the finding observed in endometrial stromal cells.